terminus-io/Terminus/README.md

 ### 2. Configuring Scheduling Policy

-You can configure the `Terminus-Gatekeeper` via ConfigMap to set the over-provisioning strategy.
+You can configure the `Terminus-Scheduler` via ConfigMap to set the over-provisioning strategy.

 ```yaml
 apiVersion: v1